Why Pathology Is A Necessary and Crucial Step In Clinical Trials

 The patients are divided into groups that receive the standard treatment and those receiving the new treatment.
 Once the Phase III trial concludes in studies lasting up to four years, the FDA conducts a review of the results to ensure whether it is safe and effective.
 It then decides whether to approve the treatment and make it available for cancer patients.

 Phase IV trials involve the continuing study of FDA-approved treatments and long-term side effects.
 This phase weighs the long-term benefits and risks, as well as how this treatment is integrated into oncological practice.

 Pathology plays a key role in every phase of clinical trials.
 Their work ranges from trial design, patient recruitment, result analysis and the need for continued monitoring.

 Pathologists working on clinical trials for cancer research are an integral part of a team approach also involving oncologists, surgeons and nurses.
 Their skill sets permit them to aid in the optimization of biomarker implementation, for which they work in conjunction with oncologists.

 As pathologists are integral members of multidisciplinary tumor boards, this is where they usually have the ability to recommend testing as per current clinical information.
 They will explain the advantages and disadvantages of specific testing.
 Without such crucial input, oncologists may not know what type of molecular oncology test to order for potential trial candidates.

-For more than 60 years, Yosemite Pathology’s anatomic pathology laboratory provides top quality and specialized reporting.
+For over 70 years, Yosemite Pathology’s anatomic pathology laboratory provides top quality and specialized reporting.
 We now have more than 20 Board Certified Anatomic Pathologists, representing a wide range of specialties.
 Our expertise assists doctors and their patients in making vital healthcare determinations.
 The bottom line is always helping doctors provide the most promising treatment outcomes for patients.

 For more information about Yosemite Pathology and how we can serve your practice or hospital with our extensive range of testing services, including our many specialties, contact us today